 The configuration file contains default parameters that define your network configuration, network protocol, and environment variables.
 If you omit these values from the database profile when you define the native Informix database interface, they default to the values specified in your configuration file.

 For instructions on setting up the Informix configuration file, see your Informix documentation.

 4 If required by your operating system, make sure the directory containing the Informix client software is in your system path.

-Step 2: Install the database interface In the PowerBuilder Setup program, select the Typical install, or select the native Informix database interface in the Custom install.
-Step 3: Verify the connection Make sure you can connect to the Informix server and database you want to access from outside PowerBuilder.
+In the PowerBuilder Setup program, select the Typical install, or select the native Informix database interface in the Custom install.

+Make sure you can connect to the Informix server and database you want to access from outside PowerBuilder.

 To verify the connection, use any Windows-based utility (such as the Informix ILOGIN.EXE program) that connects to the database.
 When connecting, be sure to specify the same parameters you plan to use in your PowerBuilder database profile to access the database.

 For instructions on using ILOGIN.EXE, see your Informix documentation.